0443n/Deepslate/README.md

 Every PSP model runs it, but the 32 MB machines (PSP-1000, the original "Phat") have half the memory of everything later, and the world plus its meshes still take most of the heap.
-So the port detects the model at boot and makes two things smaller there:
+The port measures the machine's user memory at boot — heap plus what the kernel still holds, so a fragmented heap cannot make a 3000 look like a 1000 — and on the smaller one it starts smaller:

-- **Render distance** — Tiny and Short, no Normal, and it starts on Tiny.
+- **View distance** — Tiny and Short only, out of Tiny / Short / Normal / Far, and it starts on Tiny.
 Short is fine on most worlds; heavy caves and lava run the heap to the edge, where distant sections simply stop building until you get closer.
 - **Sound** — a half-rate pack (11 kHz instead of 22 kHz).
 It is audibly grainier through the speaker and saves 0.8 MB.

-Nothing else differs: same world size, same generation, same gameplay, same save files.
-A PSP-2000 or later uses the full-size sound pack and all three render distances.
+Same world size, same generation, same gameplay, same save files either way.
+A PSP-2000 or later (and an emulator) gets the full-size sound pack and all four view distances.

 ## Compatibility